WCAG 3 Introduction

 WCAG 3 is currently an incomplete draft.
 It is intended to develop into a W3C Standard in a few years.
-The current standard, WCAG 2, is introduced in the Web Content Accessibility Guidelines (WCAG) Overview.
+The current standard, Web Content Accessibility Guidelines (WCAG 2), is introduced in the WCAG 2 Overview.

 This page will be updated regularly as work on the WCAG 3 Draft progresses.